|

 In Michigan, several conditions can lead to the tolling of the statute of limitations:

-• Judicial Proceedings: In situations with a significant delay in service or judicial proceedings affecting the commencement of the lawsuit, the statute might be tolled to allow for fair litigation.
+- Judicial Proceedings: In situations with a significant delay in service or judicial proceedings affecting the commencement of the claim, the statute might be tolled to allow for fair litigation.

 It’s vital to recognize that tolling doesn’t eliminate the statute of limitations; it merely pauses it.
 Once the reason for the tolling ceases, the clock starts running again.